genomic-medicine-sweden/nallo/docs/usage.md

 Filtering of variants only happens if any of these three parameters is active.

-#### Other highlighted parameters

-- Limit SNV calling to regions in BED file (`--target_regions`).
-- By default SNV-calling is split into 13 parallel processes, this speeds up the variant calling significantly.
-Change this by setting `--snv_calling_processes` to a different number.
+### Target regions

+The `--target_regions` parameter can be used limit parts of the analysis to interesting regions: `--snv_call_regions` and `--sv_call_regions` which limits the SNV and SV calling, `--qc_regions` which is passed on to mosdepth, and `--methylation_call_regions` which limits the methylation pileup regions.
+These four parmeters are set to the same as `--target_regions` by default, but can also be set independently.

+!!!warning

+    Note that when using `--snv_call_regions` together with `--snv_calling_processes > 1` and you are interested in ranking compund variants, make sure that the regions in your BED file doesn't break any genes, since genmod relies on the variants being in the same file.
+Because of this, Nallo will not split entries in the BED file any further.

+### Parallelization

 - By default the pipeline splits the input files into 8 pieces, performs parallel alignment and then merges the files.
 This can be changed to a different number with `--alignment_processes`, or turned off by supplying a value of 1.
 Parallel alignment comes with some additional overhead, but can speed up the pipeline significantly.

+- By default the SNV-calling, annotation and ranking is split into 13 parallel processes by creating regions from either the reference genome, or `--target_regions`/`--snv_call_regions` if provided.
+This already speeds up the pipeline significanly, but can also be increased further by setting `--snv_calling_processes` to a different number, or to 1 to turn off parallel processing.

 ## Runtime estimates